lreardon/flutter_demo/README.md

 # flutter_demo

-A little demo Flutter project demsonstrating that I can build an app in Flutter.
+A little project demsonstrating that I can build an app in Flutter.